ChadLefort/mf-mfe-demo/README.md

 ## Getting started

-This monorepo is using NX and yarn workspaces.
-So make sure you install yarn first and having NX won't hurt:
+This monorepo is using NX and pnpm workspaces.
+So make sure you install pnpm first and having NX won't hurt:

 ```
-npm i yarn nx -g
+npm i pnpm nx -g
 ```

 Then in the root directory just run the following commands to start the app and json-server:

 ```
-yarn && yarn start
+pnpm install && pnpm run start
 ```

 Then navigate to `http://localhost:1337`